mmqfilho/languages/README.md

 ```

 Show the text
-Param 1 is the name of xml file without the '.xml' and the param 2 is the index of text
+* Param 1 is the name of xml file without the '.xml'
+* Param 2 is the name of xml tag
 ```
 echo $objLang->load('index', 'welcome');
 ```